-What Are The Differences Between Checking And Savings Accounts?
+What is the Difference Between Checking and Savings Accounts?

-If you’re new to banking, you may be curious about which account is right for you.
+If you’re new to banking, you may be curious about which account is right for you: checking or savings?
 Should you open a checking account to get access to a debit card?
 Or, should you open a savings account to take advantage of interest?
 Do you really need both?
 Learn more about the differences between checking and savings, and find out how both accounts can benefit you.

 Checking Accounts: Money for Everyday Needs

-The main difference between checking and savings accounts has to do with accessing your money.
+The main difference between checking and savings accounts is that checking accounts are primarily for accessing your money for daily use while savings accounts are primarily for saving money.
 Checking accounts are considered “transactional,” meaning that they allow you to access your money when and where you need it.
 While both allow you to access your money, you may consider it easier to do so with checking accounts.
 Since these accounts are designed to give you easy access to your cash, they often come with debit cards, checks, and even offer digital payment options like Apple Pay.
 In contrast, savings accounts have a limit on the number of withdrawals you can make each month.

 Savings Accounts: Money for Long-Term Goals

 When it comes to setting aside money for a long-term need or goal, you should consider a savings account.
-Savings accounts are designed to hold money over a long period of time.
+Savings accounts are designed to hold money over a long period of time to help you save for larger goals (rather than everyday purchases).
 As your money stays in the account, it will accrue interest and grow over time.
-This means that you will need to visit your bank, set up a transfer online, or make an ATM withdrawal to access your money.
+This means that you will need to visit your bank, set up a transfer online1, or make an ATM withdrawal to access your money.

 Checking vs. Savings Accounts – Which is Best for Me?